jmichelin/You-Dont-Know-JS/up & going/ch2.md

 #### Nested Scopes

 When you declare a variable, it is available anywhere in that scope, as well as any lower/inner scopes.
+It would not normally be available in the higher/outer scopes.
 For example:

 ```js
 function foo() {